Portland State University Logo PNG

 A major milestone occurred in 1955 when the Oregon State Legislature authorized the center to grant bachelor’s degrees.
 With this decision, it became a four-year institution and was renamed Portland State College.

 During the 1960s, the college experienced significant growth and development.
-New departments and programs, including a graduate school, were added, and the campus expanded with new buildings and facilities.
+New departments and programs, including a graduate school, were established, and the campus was expanded with the addition of new buildings and facilities.

 During the 1970s, the university continued to grow, expanding its academic offerings and research initiatives.
 In 1970, the School of Urban and Public Affairs (now the College of Urban and Public Affairs) was established, further cementing its connection to the urban community.

-The 1980s saw significant campus expansion, including the construction of new buildings.
+The 1980s witnessed significant campus expansion, marked by the construction of new buildings.
 The Branford P. Millar Library, which opened in 1975, underwent major renovations in the 1980s.
 During this time, the university developed programs to address urban issues, strengthening its ties to Portland’s communities.

 The institution continued to evolve as an urban research university in the 1990s.
-The University Studies curriculum, introduced in 1995, became a model for general education at other colleges across the country—the program aimed to foster critical thinking and civic engagement in students.
+The University Studies curriculum, introduced in 1995, became a model for general education at other colleges nationwide.
+The program aimed to foster critical thinking and civic engagement in students.

 The 2000s marked a period of rapid growth.
 Enrollment increased, and new departments and programs were created.
 In 2006, the institution launched its first doctoral program in social work.
 Several new research centers and institutes were also opened, enhancing research capabilities.

-In 2008, the school launched “Building Our Future,” a major fundraising campaign to support student scholarships, improve campus facilities, and strengthen research.
+In 2008, the school launched “Building Our Future,” a major fundraising campaign designed to support student scholarships, enhance campus facilities, and advance research.

 Throughout the 2010s, the institution continued to grow and innovate.
-2013, a sustainably designed building for the College of Urban and Public Affairs opened.
-In 2015, the “reTHINK PSU” initiative was launched, aimed at making higher education more accessible by introducing new approaches to learning.
+In 2013, a sustainably designed building for the College of Urban and Public Affairs opened.
+In 2015, the “reTHINK PSU” initiative was launched to increase access to higher education by introducing new learning approaches.

 In 2016, the university celebrated its 70th anniversary.
-From its beginnings as a small center for veterans, it had grown into Oregon’s largest university, offering a wide range of academic programs and a strong focus on research.
+From its beginnings as a small veterans center, it has grown into Oregon’s largest university, offering a wide range of academic programs and a strong focus on research.

 In 2017, a new initiative was introduced to strengthen community partnerships, enhance teaching and research, and improve student success.